Johni0702/mumble-web/README.md

-# mumble-web for all browsers
+# Mumble web app for all browsers

 mumble-web is an HTML5 [Mumble] client for use in modern browsers.